folio-org/docs/content/en/docs/Users/_index.md

 ### User information

-For information about the fields displayed in the User information section, see [Create a user record > User information](#user-information).
+For information about the fields displayed in the **User information section**, see [Create a user record > User information](#user-information).

 ### Patron blocks

 Within the Patron blocks section, you can view all blocks on the user record and create manual blocks.
-For more information on manual blocks, see [Creating a manual patron block](#creating-a-manual-patron-block).
+For more information on manual blocks, see [Create a manual patron block](#create-a-manual-patron-block).

 Patron blocks appear in a table format with the most recent block listed first.